 How many women who have gone before us didn’t get to blow out those 43 candles on their birthday because they were taken too soon?
 How many mothers left their babies unexpectedly and didn’t get to see them grow older?
 How many people tragically weren’t able to embrace the beauty of aging due to an abrupt end of their life?
 Tell their souls you feel “old” because you don’t look like you did twenty years ago and feel the universe shudder in response.

 I want to be remembered for how I made people feel not how I look.

 I want to leave the footprint of my perfect imperfections for they ultimately are my beginning and my end.

-Our flaws make us who we are and I think that is why they are so sought after to cover up at any cost.
+Our flaws make us who we are and I think that is why they are so sought after to cover them up at any cost.
 NO one wants to stand naked in front of the world stating, “I’m messed up!”
-In the super crazy social media, mass information age we have the choice now to portray what we want to the world, not necessarily what we truly are.
-Yet, our missteps, our disparage is what has the stronger ability to make us more relatable.
+In the super crazy social media, mass information age we have the choice now to portray what we want the world, not necessarily who we truly are.
+Yet, our missteps and our disparage is what has the stronger ability to make us more relatable.
 More real, more human.
-It is in imperfection that others can find our true self.
+It is in our imperfections that others can find their true selves.
 Not in a false beauty we chose to show, it has never worked that way, why would it now?

-My face will show you that each roadmap of fine lines lead you to a different destination I was meant to arrive at.
+My face will show you that each roadmap of fine lines has lead me to a different destination I was meant to arrive at.
 And every smooth patch will be taking me on a new adventure that I have yet to go on.